Trump team preps to dominate debate despite his absence

 It is also part of a broader pattern with Trump, who strategists say manages to consume entire news cycles and drown out his rivals with his actions.

-A Trump spokesperson did not respond to a question about when the former president expects to turn himself in, but he must do so by Friday at noon, leaving only the days around the debate as options.

-“He’ll be the number one issue [at the debate],” said Rob Stutzman, a California-based GOP strategist.
+“He’ll be the No. 1 issue [at the debate],” said Rob Stutzman, a California-based GOP strategist.
 “His legal peril is going to be an issue.”